jvanderberg/rustblocks/readme.md

-  -x, --horizontal <HORIZONTAL>  The width of the board [default: 10] -y, --vertical <VERTICAL>      The height of the board [default: 22] -n, --hide-next-piece          Whether to show the next piece -h, --help                     Print help
+  -x, --horizontal <HORIZONTAL>  The width of the board [default: 10] -y, --vertical <VERTICAL>      The height of the board [default: 22] -n, --hide-next-piece          Whether to show the next piece -d, --difficulty <DIFFICULTY>  The difficulty of the game, changes the speed of the game.
+Easy, Medium, Hard, Insane, or 1, 2, 3, 4 [default: Easy]
+  -h, --help                     Print help
   -V, --version                  Print version